Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Brate's 25.2 receiving yards per game in his nine career matchups against the Panthers are 6.7 more than his over/under for Sunday's game.

-- In nine matchups with the Panthers, Brate has had a touchdown catch three times, but not more than one in a single contest.

-- The Panthers are conceding 202.1 passing yards per game this season, the NFL's second-ranked pass defense.
+- The 202.1 yards per game the Panthers are giving up through the air makes them the NFL's second-ranked pass defense.

-- The Panthers have surrendered 23 touchdowns through the air (1.4 per game).
-They are 10th in the NFL in that category.
+- The Panthers have given up 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances